Boulevardier (cocktail)

 The boulevardier cocktail is an alcoholic drink composed of whiskey, sweet vermouth, and Campari.
-It originated as an obscure cocktail in late 1920s Paris, and was largely forgotten for 80 years, before being rediscovered in the late 2000s as part of the craft cocktail movement, rapidly rising in popularity in the 2010s as a variant of the negroni, and becoming an IBA official cocktail in 2020.
+It originated as an obscure cocktail in late 1920s Paris, and was largely forgotten for 80 years, before being rediscovered in the late 2000s as part of the craft cocktail movement.
+It rapidly rose in popularity in the 2010s as a variant of the negroni, and became an IBA official cocktail in 2020.

 History

-The boulevardier first appeared in print in the Parisian cocktail book Barflies and Cocktails (1927), where it is ascribed to Erskine Gwynne, an American-born writer who founded a monthly magazine in Paris called Boulevardier, which appeared from 1927 to 1932.
+The Boulevardier first appeared in print in the Parisian cocktail book Barflies and Cocktails (1927), where it is ascribed to Erskine Gwynne, an American-born writer who founded a monthly magazine in Paris called Boulevardier, which appeared from 1927 to 1932.
 (Note: Upon launching the magazine, which was apparently both humorous and literary, Gwynne said it would be "fast but clean".
 The magazine published advertisements seeking subscribers in both Harry's ABC of Mixing Cocktails (1919, revised annually) and Barflies and Cocktails (1927, p.
 111), the memoir and recipe collections of Harry MacElhone of Harry's New York Bar in Paris.
 MacElhone credited Gwynne, one of his regular customers, with inventing the drink.)
 The cocktail appears, not in the main list of recipes, but in the essay "Cocktails About Town" by Arthur Moss, which describes cocktails by men-about-town.
 The boulevardier is described as an equal parts cocktail:

 Now is the time for all good Barflies to come to the aid of the party, since Erskinne [sic] Gwynne crashed in with his Boulevardier Cocktail; 1/3 Campari, 1/3 Italian vermouth, 1/3 Bourbon whisky.

-The very similar "Old Pal" cocktail appears in the same essay, differing only in using Canadian Club whisky, rather than bourbon.
+The very similar "Old pal" cocktail appears in the same essay, differing only in using Canadian Club whisky, rather than bourbon.

 The boulevardier did not catch on: no references to it have been found to it in cocktail books between 1927 and 2007, and it is absent from major collections.
 This contrasts with the Old pal, which appeared in the main list of recipes in later editions of MacElhone, such as MacElhone (1952), and was well-known enough to be one of the 50 cocktails in the inaugural 1961 list of IBA official cocktails.
 This also contrasts with the negroni, which only appeared in the late 1940s, but became popular in the 1950s and also appeared in the 1961 IBA list.

 The cocktail was rediscovered and popularized first by Ted Haigh, later by others, starting with an article in the 2007 March/April issue of Imbibe, writing as "Dr. Cocktail".
 Haigh subsequently published a recipe in Haigh (2009a), together with further articles.
 The cocktail was further popularized by Paul Clarke, who learned about it from Haigh, and then published recipes on Serious Eats and Clarke (2015).
 The boulevardier was still rare in the early 2010s, but by the mid-2010s was popular.

 The boulevardier was listed as an IBA official cocktail starting in the 2020 list, in the "Unforgettables" section.